Monitoring (all of) the internet

 Mediatoolkit is a 24/7 media monitoring and analytics tool that gathers information from 100+ million online sources.
 It notifies users in real time whenever their company, competitors, key people from their organisations or any other keyword they decide to track is mentioned online.

-Right from the get-go, we decided to base the entire architecture around microservices.
-Yes, we had to build it from scratch, but in terms of maintenance, scalability and overall future-proofing, it was clearly the optimal approach.
+The new structure was based around microservices.
+Yes, it needed to be built from scratch, but in terms of maintenance, scalability and overall future-proofing, it was clearly the optimal approach.

 Bornfight Project Manager